−1

 In mathematics, −1 (negative one or minus one) is the additive inverse of 1, that is, the number that when added to 1 gives the additive identity element, 0.
 It is the negative integer greater than negative two (−2) and less than 0.

+In mathematics

 Algebraic properties

 Multiplying a number by −1 is equivalent to changing the sign of the number – that is, for any x we have (−1) ⋅ x = −x.
 This can be proved using the distributive law and the axiom that 1 is the multiplicative identity: